soneoso/soneoso/README.md

-### Hi there 👋
+### I'm Eli,

-I'm Eli,
+On the road to become a junior fullstack webdeveloper.
+I have a background in music production and a bit of graphic design.

-On the road to become a fullstack webdeveloper.
+##### A website should breathe life into the screen of the user and take them on the journey the client wants.

 currently learning: Laravel